-Chargebee Analytics gives you a 360° business visibility on subscription analytics.
-It helps you identify the key performance indicators driving revenue, subscriptions, signups, activations, churn and a host of other metrics that you need to make impactful decisions.
+RevenueStory gives you a 360° business visibility on subscription analytics.
+It helps you identify the key performance indicators driving revenue, subscriptions, signups, activations, churn and a host of other metrics that you need to make effective decisions.
 It associates your product metrics with revenue metrics and customer behaviour thereby facilitating the growth of your business .

-The analytics module has more than 150+ ready-made reports that helps you derive actionable insights on new sales, payments collected, monthly recurring revenue (MRR), activations, churn and so on.
-You can access Chargebee Analytics from the Analytics tab.
+The RevenueStory module has more than 150+ ready-made reports that helps you derive actionable insights on new sales, payments collected, monthly recurring revenue (MRR), activations, churn and so on.
+You can access these reports from the RevenueStory tab.

 Dashboards provide a consolidated way to view all your reports and key performance indicators in a single page.
-Chargebee Analytics has 10 default dashboards that will help you derive actionable insights.
+RevenueStory has 10 default dashboards that will help you derive actionable insights.
 They are:

 Finance Watch: This dashboard helps you understand how much revenue your company is actually making as compared to monthly recurring revenue (MRR) which is a notional value.
 By using the metrics in this dashboard you can also get visibility into your cashflow, payments & refunds, and credit card expiry.

 Business Highlights: Provides a birds-eye view of all the key metrics revolving around MRR, growth, subscriptions and churn, on a monthly and quarterly basis.
 This dashboard helps you understand the health of your business and see if you are on track.

 Executive Watch: You can view historical trends with metrics around MRR, MRR growth, retention and Churn broken down over the course of several months.
 This dashboard provides insights into your performance today, in comparison with the same metrics from the previous month.
 Use this for a a detailed view of your growth for stakeholders and investors.